-We have no employees.
-Our day-to-day investment operations are managed by our investment adviser.
-In addition, we reimburse GSV Capital Service Company for an allocable portion of expenses incurred by it in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of our chief financial officer and chief compliance officer and any administrative support personnel.
+We will have no employees.
+Our day-to-day investment operations will be managed by our investment adviser.
+In addition, we will reimburse NeXt BDC Service Company for an allocable portion of expenses incurred by it in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of our chief financial officer and chief compliance officer and any administrative support personnel.
 See "Investment Advisory Agreement."